awslabs/disco/README.md

 One problem we have observed in tooling such as AWS X-Ray, due to deficiencies in Java, is that these worker threads have no clear concept of 'caller' or 'parent'.
-Using Disco, the Java runtime is extended to ensure that the concept of caller/parent is passed from thread to head a the time of thread handoff (e.g. when calling Thread.start(), or someExecutor.submit(), or when using a Java 8 parallel stream), by the 'forking' thread giving the 'forked' thread access to its Transaction Context data store.
+Using Disco, the Java runtime is extended to ensure that the concept of caller/parent is passed from thread to thread at the time of thread handoff (e.g. when calling Thread.start(), or someExecutor.submit(), or when using a Java 8 parallel stream), by the 'forking' thread giving the 'forked' thread access to its Transaction Context data store.